Category Archives: BIOMASS NOW — SUSTAINABLE GROWTH AND USE

 1. Introduction

-© 2013 Dung et al., licensee InTech.
+© 2013 Barriga et al., licensee InTech.
 This is an open access chapter distributed under the terms of the Creative Commons Attribution License (http://creativecommons. org/licenses/by/3.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Combination with ammonia and carbon dioxide solution